 Population served: Anyone seeking information on chemotherapy or cancer

-Population served: Children with cancer and their families
+Population served: Women with cancer in the US

 Population served: Cancer patients and other medical patients who lose their hair due to a disease or the treatment of a disease.

 To provide brand-new hats for cancer patients and other medical patients who lose their hair due to a disease or the treatment of a disease; to provide hats to individuals and hospitals in order to help the patients feel better about themselves and to give them the extra courage and hope to win their fight.

 Population served: People who may be undergoing chemotherapy, or who are burn victims, brain surgery patients, head trauma patients, or individuals with alopecia

 To warm the hearts and heads of those experiencing traumatic hair loss by knitting and crocheting caps with love.

 - Hats are delivered free of charge to patients across the country